dougpark/onair/Readme.md

     * ```docker-compose up -d```
     * on first run it will download all required files
     * to stop the onair server type ```docker-compose down```
+    * now open a browser and go to your url port 500 /admin
+    * Ex.
+64zbit.com:5000/admin

 ## Start the server in developer mode
 * in a bash or zsh terminal